 - Some good hiking boots (these are the ones I have) and wool socks, or hiking sandals if you’re not a fan of closed-toe shoes like I am.

-How would you spend one day in Canyonlands National Park?
+How would you spend one day in the Island in the Sky district in Canyonlands National Park?
 Share your favorite viewpoints and hiking trails with me in the comments below!

 ————— Read More —————